ni/niveristand-custom-device-handbook/docs/express/Wizard.md

 ![XML Editor showing the Custom Device definition tree alongside the raw XML file](images/wizard-definition-editor-and-xml.png)

 > **Tip:** Keep the XML definition file under source control alongside your project.
 You can re-open it in the XML Editor at any time to add or modify device nodes, then regenerate the code.

+To add new sections, channels, waveforms, or property types to a Custom Device you have already generated, use the wizard's **Edit** workflow.
+Select the **Edit an Existing Custom Device** operation, then point the wizard at the existing Custom Device folder and the updated XML definition file.
+The wizard backs up your existing code to a `.edit.backup` folder and then regenerates the Custom Device code from the updated configuration.

 ---